Platforms & Apps

 When you only need to calculate taxes for shoppers in the merchant’s state or city, a simple look-up table by tax jurisdiction indicates the sales tax percentage to add.
 All carts do this adequately.
 The better carts allow tax calculation by ZIP code, which enables you to handle collections from states (such as New York) that require in-state merchants to collect taxes according to the rate in each county or other jurisdictions.

 But what happens when you have physical store locations in 15 states?
-More sophisticated software now allows for plug-ins such as TaxWare’s Sales/Use Tax System (www.taxware.com) or CertiTax (www.esalestax.com/products.htm) which calculate in real-time exact taxes for the US and Canada.
+More sophisticated software now allows for plug-ins such as TaxWare’s Sales/Use Tax System (Taxware.com) or CertiTax (Esalestax.com/products.htm), which calculate in real-time exact taxes for the U.S. and Canada.

-Currently, a coalition of about 35 states is seeking to streamline sales tax collection and get the US Congress to pass legislation requiring all larger stores (over $1 million revenue, is one proposal) to collect and distribute sales taxes from all cooperating states.
+Currently, a coalition of about 35 states is seeking to streamline sales tax collection and get the U.S. Congress to pass legislation requiring all larger stores (with revenue over $1 million, is one proposal) to collect and distribute sales taxes from all cooperating states.
 If you do a lot of online business, make sure your software allows for a tax plug-in.
-As the law is presently proposed, smaller businesses would be exempt from such a requirement, so most likely any cart will do to calculate taxes.
+As the law is presently proposed, smaller companies would be exempt from such a requirement, so most likely any cart will do to calculate taxes.

 Shipping calculations have become much more sophisticated in the last few years.
-All up-to-date carts include two types of shipping calculations:
+All up-to-date carts include two types:

 • Real-time calculations that pull information from major shippers and couriers.

-If you find a cart that doesn’t enable at least UPS shipping calculations, you’ve probably found a cart that isn’t being actively maintained.
+A cart that doesn’t enable at least UPS shipping calculations is not likely to be actively maintained.
 Even if you don’t need UPS shipping, this is a fairly accurate barometer of the “up-to-dateness” of the cart.
 Avoid carts that don’t offer this, even if they seem to be cheaper.

 Having said that, shipping calculations from look-up tables that the merchant sets up can work perfectly well.
 True, shipping costs may be a bit more or less than your table setting, but it should all average out in the long run.
 Carts often include a wide variety of shipping calculations, such as:

-• By number of items in the order
+• By the number of items in the order,

 Generally, you have to select one system that applies to all your products, except that many carts allow you to add a shipping surcharge to selected products that are especially bulky or require special crates or shipping containers.
 Many merchants find a “by weight” system most flexible, especially if they have a number of products that are diverse in size and shape.